 This class is designed to help students understand themselves more fully in terms of their current leadership approach and their potential as a leader.
-Through selfassessment, 360° feedback, journaling, and other forms of self-discovery, students will enhanced understanding develop of themselves and their leadership style.
+Through self-assessment, 360° feedback, journaling, and other forms of self-discovery, students will develop enhanced understanding of themselves and their leadership style.
 They will engage in reflective learning to build their leadership capacity, and they will develop peer support structures and personal action plans to guide their ongoing growth and development.